CherprangA/AI-plays-Snake/archives/first_attempt/README.md

 Updates I want to make:
 ```
+update the code to work with pygbag
+Update the code to train using CUDA, since the web can't use CUDA, the test / run will still be on CPU / WEB
-Update the code to run using CUDA
+Update the code to read model trained on CUDA but can run on CPU / WEB
 Update the observation space to include the snake body locations
 Update the rewards system
-update the code to work with pygbag
 ```

 THE END